MSeal/RimworldDireRaids/README.md

 #### How can I reduce lag during raids?

-> For reducing lag in late game raids (not just Dire Raids) you can use either:
+> For reducing lag in late game raids (not just Dire Raids) you can use:
->   RuntimeGC: http://steamcommunity.com/sharedfiles/filedetails/?id=962732083 (if/when it updates to 1.0)
+>   RuntimeGC: http://steamcommunity.com/sharedfiles/filedetails/?id=962732083 (if/when it updates to 1.1)
-> or:
->   MakeLoveNotWar: https://ludeon.com/forums/index.php?topic=31646.0 (if/when it updates to 1.0)
 >
 > Each pawn that gets added adds social interactions between other pawns, making large numbers of pawns a problem for the game.
 Cleaning these relationships up after pawns are killed or eliminating them entirely can help with the issue.
 Otherwise it's a core game inefficiency that mods can't always fix.